 Some of the first settlers of this family name were:

-Kloss Settlers in the United States in the 18th Century
+Kloss Settlers in United States in the 18th Century

-Kloss Settlers in the United States in the 19th Century
+Kloss Settlers in United States in the 19th Century

 The Kloss Family Crest was acquired from the Houseofnames.com archives.
 The Kloss Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.